google-research-datasets/dices-dataset/990/README.md

 32. `Q4_misinformation_conspiracy_theories`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe because of this reason.
 33. `Q4_misinformation_political`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe because of this reason.
 34. `Q4_misinformation_other`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe because of this reason.
-35. `Q2_harmful_content_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the other "Q2" responses (i.e., columns beginning with "Q2")
+35. `Q2_harmful_content_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the other "Q2" ratings (i.e., columns beginning with "Q2")
-36. `Q3_bias_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe aggregated from all of the other "Q3" responses.
+36. `Q3_bias_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe aggregated from all of the other "Q3" ratings.
-37. `Q4_misinformation_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the other "Q4" responses.
+37. `Q4_misinformation_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the other "Q4" ratings.
-38. `Q_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the responses (i.e., columns beginning with "Q").
+38. `Q_overall`: “Yes”, “No”, “Unsure” whether the rater perceives the last dialog model response in the conversation to be unsafe, aggregated from all of the ratings (i.e., columns beginning with "Q").